ibowditch/userdocs/server.md

 :::

 Navigation bar
 : Used to access most functions.
-The {ref}`following sections<menu>` describe each of these in detail.
+The {ref}`Menu of Services<menu>` section below describes each of these in detail.

 Membership Summary
 : Shows the total number of active members broken down by their skills set.